Policy analysis: Process model

 This model, however, has been criticized for being overly linear and simplistic.
 In reality, stages of the policy process may overlap or never happen.
 Also, this model fails to take into account the multiple factors attempting to influence the process itself as well as each other, and the complexity this entails.

 For public institutions

-One of the most widely used model for public institutions are of Herbert A. Simon, the father of rational models.
-It is also used by private corporations.
-However, many criticise the model due to characteristics of the model being impractical and relying on unrealistic assumptions.
-For instance, it is a difficult model to apply in the public sector because social problems can be very complex, ill-defined and interdependent.
+One of the most widely used model for public institutions is one developed by Herbert A. Simon, the "father of rational models"; tt is also used by private corporations.
+However, many criticise the model due to some of its characteristics being impractical and relying on unrealistic assumptions.
+For instance, it is a difficult model to apply in the public sector because social problems can be very complex, ill-defined, and inter-dependent.
 The problem lies in the thinking procedure implied by the model which is linear and can face difficulties in extraordinary problems or social problems which have no sequences of happenings.